SkoolNotes/Taproot/2020MATH530/KBe20math530refSpan.md

 ## Axler 2.9
 > Suppose $n$ is a positive integer.
 Show that $(1, 0, ..., 0), (0, 1, 0, ..., 0), ..., (0, ..., 0, 1)$ spans $F^n$.
 - Basically, if a list of vectors spans a vector space then linear combinations of those vectors (almost like colloquial polynomials of those vectors) can form each vector in the space.
-- In this case, the vector space
+- In this case, the vector space $F^n$ is a list of vectors in $F$, and having the $1$ in each slot is enough to, when scalar multiplied with $a \in F$, get all possibilities of $F^n$.
+- I need to wrap my head around this some more.

 ---